valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 Mike Haggar:[Human<male/202cm/140kg>;APPE<Haggar>:Stocky&muscular/bigarms/brown<shorthair&mustache>;MENT<Haggar>:Just/direct/upbeat/hardy/upright;WORN:Eyeglasses<at work>/brownboots&greenpants/bandolier;TRA<Haggar>:Born 1943/from:<Final Fight&Street Fighter> games/ex:prowrestler/grew up on streets<in Metro City>/mayor<Metro City>/fought gangs:<Mad Gear&Skull Cross>/fights gangs/"It's my job to keep Metro City safe!"/loves:curry&rice/friends:<Cody&Guy&Carlos:from Brazil>/daughter:<Jessica>.]
 ```

-Zaltys combines most WI writing trick the community has discovered into one very efficient package.
+Zaltys combines most WI writing tricks the community has discovered into one very efficient package.
 One caveat would be how strictly you have to follow the pattern to guarantee functionality.

 Based on experiments and accumulating experience the community has found all-caps categories are useful.
 Later on in the document we discuss categories in depth and include a long list of them that have been discovered to be useful for any WI format desiring to utilize them.